Wishing you knew more about Aboriginal culture? Search no more.

 Black faces missing on television

-Anyone regularly watching Australian television might have noticed that its series and soap operas feature exclusively white Caucasian actors.
-Hardly any Aboriginal faces or stories feature on Australian television outside movies, especially during prime time.
+If you're regularly watching Australian television you might have noticed that its news, series and soap operas have almost exclusively white Caucasian presenters and actors.
+Hardly any Aboriginal faces or stories feature on Australian television outside movies or documentaries, especially during prime time, and even panel discussions about Black Lives Matter protests are all-white.

 Do Australian TV shows adequately reflect the country's diverse population?